 Delilah Dawson, whom I follow on twitter, had a set of tweets back in 2018 about being okay with emotional triggers and the thoughts which often follow them.
-On Being Okay She commented that when she is close to burnout, and does something which triggers her (certainly for me, triggers occur when I feel afraid, I am mentally taken back to a past negative event or a genuine sense… Read More »Being Damn Fine as a Work in Progress
+On Being Okay She commented that when she is close to burnout, and does something which triggers her (certainly for me, triggers occur when I feel afraid, I am mentally taken back to a past negative event or a genuine sense of… Read More »Being Damn Fine as a Work in Progress

 As humans, we are somewhat separated from other animals by our ability to plan ahead, to use forward thinking.
 By the fact we understand the concept of the future.
 Yet, it’s something we don’t utilise enough.
 This is not a new idea.
 We worry, “what if X happens?” and “how will I make that work?”
 But one of the most useful tools I use is considering the me-of-the-future and how… Read More »Secret Weapon #3: Consider Future You